linkpoolio/terraform-aws-ssm-patch-management/README.md

 tf-aws-ssm-patch-mgmt
 -----

-This module should be used to patch EC2 instances based on a schedule.
+This module should be used to patch Linux instances based on a schedule.

 The schedule must be in cron or rate format, for example by default the patch scan schedule occurs on a Wednesday 6PM, the patch install schedule occurs at 9PM.
 For further information on these formats please see the AWS user docs <a href="https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-maintenance-cron.html" _target="blank">here</a>.